-Talking to city representatives on economic development
+Talking to elected representatives on economic development

 - Dimitri de Vita, Councillor for strategic planning, economy and productive activities at Torino Metropoli (IT) “As concerns the Turin area, the Metropolitan City can play an important role in promoting innovation and economic growth, by increasing the cooperation and coordination among municipalities”